CaptRawrs/BrandyAiAssistant/README.md

 5. Now you can go ahead and remove all of my content and add your own.

 Note* If you have no experiece with IBM Watson Assistant then you may find it difficult to edit the feilds without the chatbot send people off into random nodes.
+So I highly recommend taking the coursara course on making IBM chatbots.